-EpiC is also leading technical assistance on the implementation of community-based care models, as the majority of COVID-19 patients can be safely cared for at home without straining limited hospital resources.
-EpiC's community care package includes job aids and other technical resources for health care workers, patients, and caregivers who are managing COVID-19 in community settings.
-EpiC's support ensures that patients and caregivers can both understand and implement home quarantine and isolation measures, supportive care, infection prevention and control, identification of warning signs (including the proper use of home pulse oximetry), and locating the nearest health facility.
-EpiC is also supporting health care workers at those facilities with tools to navigate the appropriate pathways for COVID-19 care through effectively triage, management, and referrals.
+EpiC also lead technical assistance on the implementation of community-based care models, as the majority of COVID-19 patients could be safely cared for at home without straining limited hospital resources.
+EpiC's developed a community care package, including job aids and other technical resources for health care workers, patients, and caregivers who are managing COVID-19 in community settings.
+EpiC's support allowed patients and caregivers to both understand and implement home quarantine and isolation measures, supportive care, infection prevention and control, identification of warning signs (including the proper use of home pulse oximetry), and locating the nearest health facility.
+EpiC also supported health care workers at those facilities with tools to navigate the appropriate pathways for COVID-19 care through effectively triage, management, and referrals.